MichaelChirico/r-ci-samples/README.md

 The repos used here are found in the `.tracked_repos` file; please file a PR to add any new package.

 If there's some CI tool/metadata I'm missing, this can easily be added to the `update.R` script.

+I have a cron job in place to update this weekly.